 For the next two years they settled for bronze at Europeans, losing each time to two Soviet teams: Natalia Linichuk and Gennady Karponossov and Moiseeva and Minenkov.
 That trend prevailed at the World Championships until 1979, when Regőczy and Sallay mined silver in Vienna ahead of Moiseeva and Minenkov.

-Later that year, Regőczy and Sallay won the Olympic test event, Flaming Leaves Norton Skate (which later became known as Skate America), by a unanimous judging decision.
+Later that year, Regőczy and Sallay won the Olympic test event, Flaming Leaves Norton Skate (now Skate America), by a unanimous judging decision.
 They danced into second at Europeans a couple of months later and headed into the 1980 Olympic Winter Games in Lake Placid with high hopes.

 Linichuk had stumbled in the free dance and, in what was regarded as one of the closest judging calls at the time, the result was tainted by the British judge’s misunderstanding of the rules.
 Regőczy recalled it as a bittersweet moment.
 “We felt we skated our best and the crowd really responded, but when the result flashed, we were very, very disappointed,” she said in a 2009 interview with Sandra Stevenson.